ooni/spec/nettests/ts-040-randomtraffic.md

 following:

-1. If no IP address is given by the user, select an IP address from the list of IP addresses in the affected range
+1. If no IP address is given by the user, select an IP address from the list of IP addresses in the affected range.
-3. Complete a TCP handshake with the IP address and send a stream of null bytes as a control test.
+2. Complete a TCP handshake with the IP address and send a stream of null bytes as a control test.
 If this control test succeeds then proceed with the experiment, otherwise attempt the control test with a new IP address two more times or until the control test is successful.
 If no control test succeeds end the test and return the error.
+3. Repeat 20 times
-5. Complete a TCP handshake with the IP address and send a stream of random bytes.
+    1. Complete a TCP handshake with the IP address and send a stream of random bytes.
        If this connection times out, we attempt to connect once more to check for residual censorship.
-If the residual censorship test results in a timeout, we end the test, record information about the blocked packet, and inform the user they are experiencing censorship.
-Otherwise we continue with the test
+    2. If the residual censorship test results in a timeout, we end the test, record information about the blocked packet, and inform the user they are experiencing censorship.
+Otherwise we continue with the test.
+If any error other than a timeout occor the test terminates.
-7. Step 3 is repeated 19 more times to account for the blocking rate
-8. If no errors occurred and the test was completed, all connections are then closed and the test informs the user they are not experiencing censorship.
+5. If no errors occurred and the test was completed, all connections are then closed and the test informs the user they are not experiencing censorship.

 # Expected output